Editing:

 Do

 not switch banks are move money around.
+Mortgage lenders have to paper

 trail all your funds and will most likely ask for several months of